Submissions

 (12 pts Garamond; single space)

 This part addresses the methods employed in the research.
-It includes types of research (classroom action research, design research, etc.), research subjects, research instruments (developed by the researcher/s or adapt the existing instrument), data sources, data collections, and data analysis.
+It includes types of research (classroom action research, design research, etc.), research subjects, research instruments (developed by the researcher/s or adapted to the existing instrument), data sources, data collections, and data analysis.
 The author(s) must pay careful attention to the data analysis since it is not just a general step.
 For example, the author(s) states that the data was analyzed through four steps; reducing data, displaying data, making an inference, and verification.
 The four steps are required to be operationally elaborated referring to what the author(s) did in the research.

-Findings and Discussion ← 14pts, Garamond bold
+Findings and Discussion (14pts, Garamond bold)

 (12 pts Garamond; single space)

 This part includes three major points, i.e., representative or selected research data that support main findings, research findings, and the discussion or a dept-analysis of the findings.
-For example, if the research was about students’ problem solving of non-routine mathematics tasks then the authors should present selected data on students’ work, explain the findings drawn from the presented data, and following by a thorough analysis of the findings.
-Some questions to help to make the analysis are: Why are that the findings?
+For example, if the research was about students' problem-solving of non-routine mathematics tasks then the authors should present selected data on students' work, explain the findings drawn from the presented data, and follow a thorough analysis of the findings.
+Some questions to help to make the analysis are: Why are the findings?
 How do the findings solve the identified research problems or answer the proposed research questions?
 How do the findings relate to prior studies or the body of knowledge?
 How do the findings imply mathematics teaching and learning theoretically or empirically?
 The discussion or analysis of the findings is not enough to just state that it relates to prior studies.
 This part ends with suggestions for further research.

-End section: Conclusions, acknowledgment (optional) and references.
+End section: Conclusions, acknowledgment (optional), and references.

 (12 pts Garamond; single space)